Close

 Turned Pro: 2019, Joined European Tour: 2019

-Notes: Nicolai has an identical twin brother, Rasmus.
+Notes: ELIGIBILITY: The first 50 players on the OWGR for Week 21, 2024.]
+Nicolai has an identical twin brother, Rasmus.
 The pair started playing the game of golf when they were four years old.
 Alongside his brother Rasmus, the duo played in the 2018 Junior Ryder Cup together, halving their first match against Akshay Bhatia and Michael Thorbjornsen.
-Nicolai and his brother shot to prominence when they teamed up with John Axelsen, leading Denmark to win the 2018 Eisenhower Trophy at the World Amateur Team Championship.
-Both Nicolai and Rasmus made ...
+Nicolai and his brother shot to prominence when they teamed up with John Axelsen, leading Denmark to win the 2018 Eisenhower Trophy ...

 Continue Reading